EquivocalBeing/Research_Code/Summer 2024/README.md

-I wrote these codes while interning at LIGO Hanfod as a Caltech SURF student.
+I wrote these codes while interning at LIGO Hanfod as a Caltech SURF student, then as an University of Oregon Research Student Intern.

-These codes are intended to analysis data field data from a magnetometer and seismometer.
+Two of the codes are intended to analysis data field data from a magnetometer and seismometer.
+The other two are used to calibrate equipment
 There is also some lab data which can be used to run the code